akaeba/eSpiMasterBfm/README.md

 ## Contributors wanted

 If you think useful project and also helpful, feel free to fork and contribute.
-The licence does not require this, but the project will love it :-).
+The license does not require this, but the project will love it :-).
 Contributors welcome.

 ## eSPI Slaves